 The MMM Ripa, one of the five Messner Mountain Museums, is housed in Brunico Castle.
 The Touareg, Masai, Mongols, Sherpas, Turkmens, and Bedouins – through the use of countless exhibits from a variety of everyday cultures, the famous mountain climber Reinhold Messner shows how the most important mountain cultures of the world live.

 The MMM Corones - one of the six Messner Mountain Museums of the alpinis Reinhold Messner was designed and built by world-renowned Zaha Hadid, by many considered the most talented and innovative architect of our time on the top of Mount Kronplatz, on 2,275 m.
+The museum was one of the last projects of Zaha Hadid.

 In the same way, the Folklore Museum in Teodone-Dietenheim also manages to have its visitors imagine themselves living in a different way.
 Although it is restricted to the depiction of the regional rural society of a bygone era.
 This is where history comes to life.
 As does nostalgia.